ProjectProvenance/proof-points/README.md

 This section covers how to use the NPM package to issue, revoke and validate Proof Points.

+Functionality is split into two areas:

+- Issuing and revoking proof points is accomplished using an instance of `EthereumProofPointIssuer`
-All Proof Point functionality is accessed through an instance of the `ProofPointRegistry` object.
-To construct a `ProofPointRegistry` object you will need an `ethers.providers.JsonRpcProvider` instance and the address of a `ProofPointRegistryStorage1` contract.
+- Validating proof points is done using an instance of `ProofPointValidator`

+To construct a `EthereumProofPointIssuer` or `ProofPointValidator` object you will need an `ethers.providers.JsonRpcProvider` instance and the address of a `ProofPointRegistryStorage1` contract.
 The production instance of the `ProofPointRegistryStorage1` contract is deployed on kovan and its address is published at https://open.provenance.org/developers .
 If you want to `issue` a Proof Point you will also need a funded Ethereum account.

-> If you want to deploy your own instance of the Proof Point registry contracts you can use the static `ProofPointRegistryRoot.deploy(...)` method.
+> If you want to deploy your own instance of the Proof Point registry contracts you can use the static `EthereumProofPointRegistryRoot.deploy(...)` method.

 Install required NPM packages: